Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Introduction

-\begin{itemize} \item We specify a new summary data structure, which slices the data into buckets of exponentially increasing size.
-The data structure lets us compute exact (w.r.t.\ quadratic time estimates) MMD values at points between buckets.
-They can be obtained in $\O\left(t + \log^2 t\right)$ per insert (instead of $\O\left(t^3 \right)$), for a stream of length~$t$.
-We achieve this speedup by limiting the number of positions for which one may compute MMD, and by storing a summary of the observations seen so far.

-\item Our algorithm, MMDEW, leverages this data structure and further improves the complexity with logarithmic sampling.
-This reduces the memory requirements from $\O\left(t\right)$ to $\O\left(\log t\right)$ and the runtime to $\O\left(\log^2 t\right)$ for each new observation.
-While the sampling leads to slightly worse MMD estimates, it facilitates their efficient online computation.
+\begin{itemize} \item Our main contribution is MMDEW, a change detector based on an efficient online approximation of MMD.
+When considering the entire history of $t$ observations, the proposed method has a memory requirement of $\O\left(\log t\right)$ and a runtime complexity of $\O\left(\log^2 t\right)$ for each new observation.
+Otherwise, the algorithm has constant runtime and memory requirements. \item To achieve these complexities, we introduce a new data structure, which allows to approximate the quadratic time MMD in an online setting.
+We accomplish the speedup by introducing windows that store summaries of the observations seen so far, and by storing a sample of logarithmic size of the observations per window.

-\item We run extensive experiments on standard benchmark data.
-They show that MMDEW performs better than state-of-the-art change detectors on all of the six tested data sets using the $F_1$-score.
-For short detection delays, which is a more challenging setting, our algorithm is still better on four out of six.
-We release our source code on GitHub to ensure reproducibility.\footnote{\url{https://github.com/flopska/mmdew-change-detector}} \end{itemize}
+\item Our experiments on standard benchmark data sets show that MMDEW performs better than state-of-the-art change detectors on four out of the five tested data sets using the $F_1$-score.
+For the more challenging setting of short detection delays, the proposed algorithm is better on three out of six data sets.\footnote{Our code is available at \url{https://github.com/FlopsKa/mmdew-change-detector}.}